mantahq/sdk-challenges/README.md

 ## Have Fun!

-This is your chance to shape a product before it launches.
-Be honest, be critical, and help us build something great!
+Thanks for helping us build something great.